Qingtuan

-Qīngtuán (青糰) or Tsingtuan is a form of dumpling that is green, originating from Jiangnan but common throughout China.
+Qīngtuán (青团 (青糰)), also written as tsingtuan, is a green-colored dumpling originating from Jiangnan and common throughout China.
 It is made of glutinous rice mixed with Chinese mugwort or barley grass.
-This is then usually filled with sweet red or black bean paste.
-The exact technique for making qingtuan is quite complicated and the grass involved is only edible in the early spring, so it is typically only available around the time of the Qingming Festival (April 4 or 5), with which the dumpling has become associated.
-Nowadays, Qīngtuán sold in most convenience stores in China are made of glutinous rice mixed with matcha.
-It also has more diverse fillings, such as rousong or salted egg yolk.
+It is usually filled with sweet red or black bean paste.
+The exact technique for making qingtuan is quite complicated and the grass involved is only edible in the early spring, so it is typically only available around the time of the Qingming Festival (April 4 or 5), with which the rice cake has become associated.
+Nowadays, qingtuan sold in most convenience stores in China are made of glutinous rice mixed with matcha.
+Modern versions use a wider variety of fillings, such as rousong or salted egg yolk.

 Much of the qingtuan consumed in China is prepared and consumed as street food from local vendors.

 Origin

 The tradition of eating qingtuan at Qingming Festival evolved from the ancient Chinese Cold Food Day (one or two days before Qingming Festival).
-The custom on Cold Food Day is that people do not make a fire and stop cooking.
-People can only eat food that doesn't need to be heated.
-Therefore, food such as Qingtuan can be prepared a day in advance and can satisfy hunger.
-Later, the Cold Food Festival evolved into the Qingming festival, and qingtuan eaten on the Cold Food Festival became an essential food for the Qingming Festival in eastern and southern China.
+As the name suggests, observers were unable to heat or cook any food during the festival.
+Therefore, food such as qingtuan that could be prepared in advance and consumed without heating became associated with the Cold Food Festival.
+Later, the Cold Food Festival evolved into the Qingming Festival, and qingtuan eaten on the Cold Food Festival became an essential food for the Qingming Festival in eastern and southern China.

-Ingredients
+In the Song dynasty, it was called "fenduan" and was eaten during tomb sweeping or outing.
+In the Ming and Qing dynasties, it became popular in Jiangsu and Zhejiang.
+Tomb-sweeping Festival was promoted from an ordinary agricultural solar term to a major festival.
+The influence of cold food gradually disappeared, and the dietary customs have been passed down with some variations, as a part of the Qingming Festival.
+Modern people mainly focus on trying new things according to the festival, and the ancestor worship function of the Youth League has gradually faded.